bolisettynihith/ActivitiesCacheParser/README.md

 2. https://blog.group-ib.com/windows10_timeline_for_forensics
 3. https://kacos2000.github.io/WindowsTimeline/WindowsTimeline.pdf

-Thanks to everyone for making their research public, this tool wouldn't be possible with out that <3.
+Thanks to everyone for making their research public, this tool wouldn't be possible with out that.

 ## Author 👥